johnperry-math/AoC2025/README.md

 * The inability to create an array with a length not known at compile time makes things much more difficult than Ada.
   Likewise the lack of generics.

+With C#:
+* I am beginning to dread having to work with C#.
+* At least `Enumerable.Range` worked properly today.
+* The static analzyer isn't always smart enough to figure out when a nullable variable is not null.
+  I had an `Enumerable.Range(0, 4)` that initializes each element of a `string?[4] number_lines` and it kept complaining that some element might be null.
+* In Ada I managed to make parsing Part 2 work in a very natural, intuitive fashion, but I really struggled with parsing in C# today, especially in Part 2.